-N.B., "H" numbers refer to reading (or chapter) numbers in the Hayes textbook
+N.B., "H" numbers refer to reading (or chapter) numbers in the Hayes textbook.
+"Course webpage" refers to the numbered pages linked from http://individual.utoronto.ca/hayes/earlychurch.

-Roughly and variably, the class time will be divided into three units: 2:10 to 3:00, followed by a break, 3:10 to 4:00, followed by a second break; and 4:10 to 4:50.
-Two of these units will be given to lecture with discussion; one unit will be given to Tutorial and conversation and conversation
+Roughly and variably, the class time will be divided into three units: 6:45 to 8, followed by a break; 8:10 to 8:50, followed by a second break; and 9:00 to 9:30.
+Two of these units will be given to lecture with discussion; one unit will be given to tutorials, conversations, and projects.

-Week 1 (September 17) Lecture and discussion: Introduction to the course; Early Christian geography; Introduction to reading sources.
+Week 1 (September 14)

+Lecture and discussion 1: Introduction to the course; early Christian geography; introduction to reading sources; orientation to the Pliny-Trajan correspondence.